Joe Mesi: Injury and suspension

 The injuries came from a 2004 bout with former cruiserweight champion Vassiliy Jirov.
 In round 9, Mesi was knocked down from a right hook and in the tenth round he was knocked down two more times.
-Mesi managed to finish the fight on his feet and the bout was scored 94-93 for Mesi by all three judges.
+Mesi managed to finish the fight on his feet and the bout was scored 94–93 for Mesi by all three judges.

 In June 2005, Mesi, along with his attorneys and three doctors supporting his reinstatement, went before the Nevada State Athletic Commission to argue Mesi's hematomas had healed, and, he was, "in no more danger than any other boxer."
-Mesi's appeal was denied by a 5-0 vote.
+Mesi's appeal was denied by a 5–0 vote.
 In response to Dr. Julian E. Bailes, chairman of the department of neurosurgery at the West Virginia University School of Medicine, opinion that: "Football players and other athletes who had even more severe head injuries than Mesi were allowed to continue their careers without further harmful effects."
 Dr. Tony Alamo, one of the board's commissioners, replied, "You play football, you don't play boxing."

 The suspension effectively blacklisted him from boxing anywhere in the United States under the premise of the full faith and credit clause.
 He launched several ineffective lawsuits against parties they claimed had leaked news of his health, while also appealing to Nevada representatives that he should be allowed to box.
 The suspension was officially lifted when Mesi's Nevada boxing license expired at the end of 2005.
 However, he was unable to renew the license due to the concerns of Nevada boxing officials.
 In 2006, Mesi was again licensed by boxing commissions in Puerto Rico, Louisiana, Arkansas and Michigan, with a handful of other states to follow suit in 2007.
 Over that time, Mesi won all of his handful of fights, though effectively retired from boxing in 2007.

 Joe Mesi had one of the longest active undefeated professional boxing records in the world for a heavyweight.
 Ranked #1 heavyweight contender by the WBC prior to his two-year layoff, Mesi was #16 in the December 2007 rankings.
 In 2018, Mesi was inducted into the Greater Buffalo Sports Hall of Fame and the New York State Boxing Hall of Fame.

 Politics and life after boxing

 On February 14, 2008, Mesi publicly expressed his interest to run for the New York State Senate.
 He attempted to fill the 61st District seat vacated by Mary Lou Rath.
 He won the Democratic primary for the seat on September 9, 2008.

 Mesi lost the general election to Republican Michael Ranzenhofer.

 Most recently, Joe has taken a position with the Democratic Senate Majority heading up a local Buffalo liaison office.
 Mesi's name was circulated as a potential Democratic candidate to replace the retiring Jim Hayes in the New York State Assembly.
 The assembly seat was won by Raymond Walter.

-Professionally, Mesi is a medical supply salesman with Abbott Medical.
+Professionally, Mesi was a medical supply salesman with Abbott Medical, although is no longer with this company.
 Mesi and his wife, Michele, have three children.